raalesir/mr_python/README.md

 COMMENTS
 -------------
-In fact there is no a real standard in the FASTQ header format: it changes constantly.
+In fact there is no a real standard in the FASTQ header format: it changes constantly: http://en.wikipedia.org/wiki/FASTQ_format
 The only things one can rely on in that the header is unique in the whole FASTQ file.
 To distinguish the reads in a pair is not so obvious.
 The reason is the following: all the files BUT converted from SRA format have "1" for forward, and "2" for the reverse reads, making the task to distinct them an easy one.
 The SRA->FASTQ transformation with SRA-toolkit created IDENTICAL headers for the both reads in a pair.